How to Conduct User Acceptance Testing: Process Stages, Deliverables, and End-User Testing Place in Quality Assurance

 User-acceptance testing in Waterfall takes place at the final stage of development, right before the launch.

-- Finished code base
+- The code base is finished.

-- Minor visual issues are acceptable
+- Minor visual issues are in an acceptable range.

-- User-acceptance environment (UAT manager, tools for testing, test scenarios, etc.)
+- User-acceptance environment (UAT manager, tools for testing, test scenarios, etc.) is created.

 User acceptance in Agile methodologies